Estimated reading time: 5 minutes

-Finland is known to be one of the best countries to live, study and work in the world.
+Finland is known to be one of the best countries to live, study, and work in the world.
 But not many international students are familiar with the job market and how job hunting works in Finland.
-Here you can find 5 useful tips to look for a job in Finland during studies and after graduation that Edunation would like to share with you.
+Here you can find 5 useful tips for finding a job in Finland during your studies and after graduation that Edunation would like to share with you.

 1. Get familiar with the Finnish job market